Anyone wondering how is life and travel in Portugal right now? COVID-19 has taken it’s toll here too. Luckily, we had time to prepare.

 As we provide outdoor and cultural experiences that depend totally on human engagement, and on tourism, this has placed us on very shaky ground.
 The Portuguese Government declared 3 consecutive “States of Emergency” that started on the 18th of March and ended this 3rd of May.
 A new, more relaxed “Calamity State” has started and will be active at least until the 18th of May.

 That meant halting all of our operations and struggle through the relatively intricate bureaucratic process of acquiring financial aids and securing lay-off solutions.
 We also dived into intense brainstorming sessions in the search for a magical antidote for our current conundrum.
 So far, we have realized that it is going to be a challenge to keep doing what we do while respecting the necessary hygiene and safety procedures.

 But as this whole process has shown us time and time again, these are uncharted waters for our governmental and social structure.
 Things are being drafted and decided on the fly, ever-changing and ever-adapting.
 Luckily, our government has been quite conservative and adopted early measures, showing a good balance between flexibility and restrictions.
-Normal life and travelling was halted and social distancing rules established.
+Normal life and traveling were halted and social distancing rules established.
 The numbers speak for themselves, and Portugal is so far one of the countries in the EU with the lowest percentage of cases and deaths.